-The College operates from two main sites: a sixth form centre and an adult college (including HE and STEM specialisms).
-Education and training is offered in most curriculum areas; the College is rated by OFSTED as an Outstanding college and has won several awards, including Investors in People Gold Award (2010, 2013 and 2016) and Pearson BTEC Outstanding Vocational College of the Year for 2016.
-In July 2019, the College was awarded STEM assured status.
+The College operates from two main sites: a sixth form centre and an adult college (including FE, HE and Apprenticeships).
+Education and training is offered in most curriculum areas and has been recognised as an 'Outstanding College' by OFSTED for more than 26 consecutive years.
+Runshaw was designated as a Beacon College and has won several awards including a United Kingdom Business Excellence Award and a European Quality Award.
+The College is a designated Centre for Excellence in Mathematics and was awarded STEM assured status in August 2019.